hoffnung48/BlueSky/README.md

 # For Eclipse

-  - Import the project as Gradle Project
+  - Import the project as Gradle Or Maven Project
   - Run as SpringBoot App